Geishas, guardians of Japanese arts 芸者

 Kamogawaodori is a geisha performances, apprentices and confirmed in Pontocho Kaburenjo theater in Kyoto.

-Geisha must master of several types of arts, that are generally traditional Japanese dances (including those involving a fan), singing, literature, poetry, flower arranging and the playing of traditional instruments.
+Originally, the geisha profession could be practiced by both men and women.
+Geisha must master of several types of arts, which are generally traditional Japanese dances (including those involving a fan), singing, literature, poetry, flower arranging, and the playing of traditional instruments.
 In addition to entertaining through the arts, geisha are also skilled in the art of conversation and must have wide general knowledge.

 Note that the cost of the services of a geisha is evaluated according to their time and attendance.
 Customers also pay for any meals and drinks consumed at the meeting.
 The bill is often sent some time after the meeting.